 The Restoration was, to a greater extent than is usually realized in the West, a conservative and even reactionary movement.
-Professor Murdoch, in his authoritative History of Japan,[47] says:-- individual, as retain their own unit of social organization, which is not the with us, but the family.
+Professor Murdoch, in his authoritative History of Japan, [47] says:--

+In the interpretation of this sudden and startling development most European writers and critics show themselves seriously at fault.
+Even some of the more intelligent among them find the solution of this portentous enigma in the very superficial and facile formula of "imitation."
+But the Japanese still retain their own unit of social organization, which is not the individual, as with us, but the family.
 Furthermore, the resemblance of the Japanese administrative system, both central and local, to certain European systems is not the result of imitation, or borrowing, or adaptation.
 Such resemblance is merely an odd and fortuitous resemblance.
 When the statesmen who overthrew the Tokugawa régime in 1868, and abolished the feudal system in 1871, were called upon to provide the nation with a new equipment of administrative machinery, they did not go to Europe for their models.
-They simply harked back for some eleven or twelve centuries in their own history and resuscitated the administrative machinery that had first been installed in by the genius of Fujiwara Kamatari and his coadjutors in 645 and more fully supplemented and organized in the succeeding years.
-The present Imperial Cabinet of ten Ministers, with their departments and departmental staff of officials, is a modified revival of the Eight Boards China and established in the seventh century....
-The present adapted from administrative system is indeed of alien provenance; but it was borrowed nor adapted a generation ago, nor borrowed nor adapted from Europe.
+They simply harked back for some eleven or twelve centuries in their own history and resuscitated the administrative machinery that had first been installed in Japan by the genius of Fujiwara Kamatari and his coadjutors in 645 A.D., and more fully supplemented and organized in the succeeding fifty or sixty years.
+The present Imperial Cabinet of ten Ministers, with their departments and departmental staff of officials, is a modified revival of the Eight Boards adapted from China and established in the seventh century....
+The present administrative system is indeed of alien provenance; but it was neither borrowed nor adapted a generation ago, nor borrowed nor adapted from Europe.
 It was really a system of hoary antiquity that was revived to cope with pressing modern exigencies.